vinayakkaladhar/tuya-iot-usage-api-v1/README.md

 ### Prerequisites

 Case 1: If you are a first time user:
-Click on : Sign Up
+Click on : Sign Up,
 Enter Email address and password of your choice Navigate to Email inbox and verify your account

 Case 2: If you have an existing account:
-Click on : Login
+Click on : Login,
 Login with the existing credentials